opensciencegrid/dosar/docs/Materials/09-SimpleDAG.md

 # Coordinating set of jobs: A simple DAG

-### Objective of this exercise
+### Objective
 The objective of this exercise is to learn the very basics of running a set of jobs, where our set is just one job.

 ## What is DAGMan?

 Your tutorial leader will introduce you to DAGMan and DAGs.
-In short, DAGMan, lets you submit complex sequences of jobs as long as they can be expressed as a directed acylic graph.
+In short, DAGMan lets you submit complex sequences of jobs as long as they can be expressed as a directed acylic graph.
 For example, you may wish to run a large parameter sweep but before the sweep run you need to prepare your data.
 After the sweep runs, you need to collate the results.

-DAGMan has many abilities, such as throttling jobs, recovery from failures, and more.
+DAGMan has many abilities such as throttling jobs, recovery from failures, and more.
 More information about DAGMan can be found at  [in the Condor manual](http://www.cs.wisc.edu/condor/manual/v7.6/2_10DAGMan_Applications.html).

 ## Submitting a simple DAG